tomtsagk/afloofdev.com/pages/comics.md

 ![just-cause](@DIR_IMAGES@icon_just-cause.png)

-this is a page i used to manage, it had one-page webcomics. it is now abandon, in favour of including such art in video games.
+this is a page i used to manage, it had one-page webcomics. it is now abandoned, in favour of including such art in video games.